Xanax Addiction Treatment

 Ongoing Treatment and Relapse Prevention Strategies

-For mild cases of Xanax addiction, outpatient treatment programs that offer medical detox are an alternative to inpatient rehab.
+For those diagnosed with mild Xanax addictions, outpatient treatment programs that offer medical detox are an alternative to inpatient rehab.
 These programs may be a better fit for people who don’t have flexibility in their schedules or may be the sole caregiver for young children.
 Outpatient services may include family therapy, counseling, continuing education, relapse prevention methods and support groups.

 For a newly recovering Xanax addict, relapse prevention should be a huge part of their ongoing treatment program.
 Breaking old habits and solidifying new behaviors learned in therapy doesn’t happen overnight—it takes time.
 Knowing how to prevent relapse can help with maintaining sobriety until those newly learned behaviors become a way of life.